Key Points

 Gaining from Good Advice

 There’s incredible value in good advice that has been informed by education and experience.
 Every business leader should understand the difference between subject matter experts and consultants so they can properly use them both.
-Knowing when to seek out specialized knowledge and learning how to use it is one of the biggest steps towards becoming a great business leader.
+Knowing when to seek out specialized knowledge and learning how to use it is one of the biggest steps toward becoming a great business leader.